-any controller configurations can complete the track, and all methods can find a viable solution.
-However, for more difficult maneuvers, the gap between our approach and the strong Bayesian Optimization baseline widens, reaching up to 90% in the Spiral track.
-One of the main reasons for this performance gap is the fact that the Bayesian baseline has difficulties fitting the optimization function.
-Another interesting result of Table I is that Bayesian Optimization is strongly sensitive to the choice of the kernel.
+is consistently the best across all maneuvers.
+For easy maneuvers, e.g. the slow circle or the flip, almost any controller configurations can complete the track, and all methods can find a viable solution.
+However, for more difficult maneuvers, the gap between our approach and the baselines widens, reaching up to 90% in the Spiral track.
+On the most difficult tracks, the Bayesian baseline has difficulties fitting the optimization function, while PSO generally gets stuck into a local minimum after few samples.
+Given enough samples, CMA-ES achieves very good results, with the exception of the Spiral trajectory, where it consistently fails to pass through the second gate.